Last Updated on February 15, 2021

 Still no luck?
 Contact an outdoor gear company and offer an unbiased review in exchange for gear.
 Many companies are happy to give away gear in exchange for the exposure your review might bring.
 Keep in mind, those with a strong online presence are more likely to succeed with this option.

 Backpacking doesn’t have to be expensive.
 Just be proactive, flexible, and creative, and you’ll eventually get your hands on some affordable gear.

 Ultralight backpacking revolves around trimming the fat, lightening your load, and surviving with the bare essentials.
 There’s no reason it has to be expensive.

 It’s entirely possible to hit the trail with a brand-new set of ultralight backpacking gear on a budget.
 Hell, I’ve just shown you exactly how to do so for $500 or less.

-Now that you have a list of the most affordable backpacking gear at your fingertips, what’s stopping you from hitting the trail, exploring the backcountry, and sleeping under the stars?
+Now that you have a list of the most affordable backpacking gear at your fingertips, what’s stopping you from setting off on the trail, conquering the backcountry, and sleeping under the stars?

 - My 8.8 lb Ultralight Backpacking Gear List

 - Backpacking Food: Meal Plan Tips & Ideas for Your Next Hike